dlab-berkeley/programming-fundamentals/1-4_loop.md

 ### Loops

 Instead, we can use a **loop** to do some operation once for each thing in a list.
-Here's a simple example that displays the first three lines of each file in turn:
+Here's a simple example that displays the word counts of each file in turn:

 ~~~ {.input}